LukePappa/Ourism/text.md

-The essence of existence is the Divine.
-Attunement to the Divine is one's true purpose, giving rise to effortlessly disciplined ascetic practice, social conduct, emotional regulation, and labor.
+Attunement to the divine essence of existence is one's true purpose, giving rise to effortlessly disciplined ascetic practice, social conduct, emotional regulation, and labor.